xapple/cbmcfs3_runner/notebooks/input/inventory_from_calibration.md

 ### Inventory
 Load inventory tables for all countries.

+- The default scenario inventory runs on country.orig_data.inventory
+- There is another inventory with different classifier for the availability for wood supply running on country.fustion_data.inventory_aws

 ```python
 # Large data frame with all inventory of all countries #
 def get_inv(runner): return runner.country.orig_data.inventory
 inv = scenario.concat_as_df(func=get_inv)
 inv.iloc[[0,1,-2,-1]]
 ```

+Inv AWS is the Availability for Wood supply inventory used in an exchange with FUSION.

 ```python
 # Large data frame with all inventory of all countries #